Bauhaus Project (computing): History

 Early versions of Bauhaus integrated and used Rigi for visualization.

-The commercial spin-off Axivion was started in 2005.
+The commercial spin-off Axivion GmbH, headquartered in Stuttgart, was started in 2005.
 Research then was done at Axivion, the Institute of Software Technology, Department of Programming Languages at the University of Stuttgart as well as at the Software Engineering Group of the Faculty 03 at the University of Bremen.

-Today, the academic version of the Bauhaus project and the commercially sold Axivion Suite are different products, as development at Axivion since 2010 is based on a new infrastructure which allowed Axivion to add new applications such as MISRA checking.
+Formerly, the academic version of the "Bauhaus" was offered.
+Today, the software product is sold commercially as Axivion Suite.
+The latter includes MISRA C checks among other verification services.

+On August 11, 2022, the Qt Group acquired Axivion GmbH.
+Since then, the Axivion Suite has been further developed and distributed by the Qt Group's Quality Assurance business unit.

-Bauhaus Toolkit
+Bauhaus Toolkit now Axivion Suite

 The Bauhaus Toolkit (or simply the "Bauhaus tool") includes a static code analysis tool for C, C++, C#, Java and Ada code.
 It comprises various analyses such as architecture checking, interface analysis, and clone detection.
 Bauhaus was originally derived from the older Rigi reverse engineering environment, which was expanded by Bauhaus due to the Rigi's limitations.
-It is among the most notable visualization tools in the field.
+It is considered one of the most notable visualization tools in the field.

 The Bauhaus tool suite aids the analysis of source code by creating abstractions (representations) of the code in an intermediate language as well as through a resource flow graph (RFG).
 The RFG is a hierarchal graph with typed nodes and edges, which are structured in various views.

-The toolkit is licensed at no charge for academic use (but this is a different product than the Axivion Suite).

-Axivion and the Axivion Suite

-For commercial use, the project has created a spin-off company, Axivion.
-Axivion is headquartered in Stuttgart, Germany and provides licensing and support for the Axivion Suite.
-While the Axivion Suite has its origins in the Bauhaus project, it today is a different product with a much broader range of static code analyses, such as MISRA checking, architecture verification, include analysis, defect detection, and clone management.
-It also provides IDE integrations for Eclipse and Microsoft Visual Studio not found in the academic project.
+While the Axivion Suite has its origins in the Bauhaus project, it is now considered a different product with a broader range of services, such as static code analyses, such as MISRA checking, architecture verification, include analysis, defect detection, and clone management.